The title of this article asks:

 It works the same today.

-In bringing this article to a close, two consecutive paragraphs from the Catholic Catechism need to be placed under a biblical spotlight (CCC 846-847).
-I will focus on the second paragraph first.
-On the basis of this Catechism entry, some Catholics insist the official stance of the church is different than what I have proposed in this chapter, that it actually is possible for non-Catholics to be saved.
-Though such a concession sounds theologically generous, in reality, it is far more constrictive than some may presume, especially if read in context.
+In bringing this article to a close, three consecutive paragraphs from the Catholic Catechism need to be placed under a biblical spotlight (CCC 846-848).
+On the basis of this Catechism entry, some Catholics insist the official modern stance of the church is different than what I have proposed in this chapter, that it actually is possible for non-Catholics to be saved.
+Though such a concession sounds theologically generous, in reality, it is far more constrictive than one may presume.
 The heading in the Catechism, just above the two paragraphs being examined, restates the historic Catholic position that “Outside the Church there is no salvation,” then it asks the serious question, “How are we to understand this affirmation often repeated by the Church Fathers?”
-The following is part of the explanation given:

 “Those who, through no fault of their own, do not know the Gospel of Christ or his Church, but who nevertheless seek God with a sincere heart, and, moved by grace, try in their actions to do his will as they know it through the dictates of their conscience – those too may achieve eternal salvation.”
 (CCC 847)

 Notice the qualifying statement, “through no fault of their own.”
-That strongly suggests that this provision only applies to those who have never been exposed to the claims of Catholicism.
+That phrase is restated two more times in these three Catechism paragraphs (CCC 846-848).
+It suggests that this provision applies especially to those who have never been exposed to the claims of Catholicism.
 The reason for their failure to respond is not intentional rejection of the doctrines and practices of Catholicism, but unfortunate ignorance.
-However, if these persons strive to sincerely live by their conscience, they may unintentionally be aligning themselves with the Catholic belief system.
+They may be part of some non-Christian religion (Hindu, Muslim, etc.), striving to seek God within the framework of their faulty understanding, as well as striving to live a moral and good life, according to their conscience.
+Even if they are participating in a false, religion, they may unintentionally, unknowingly, be aligning with the Catholic Church, so they “may too achieve eternal salvation” (but, of course, this cannot be determined with certainty).

-The Second Vatican Council (also known as Vatican II, held 1962-1965) emphasized this concept in its effort to build bridges, using the descriptive tag: “Invincible Ignorance.”
-(In other words, it is ignorance that cannot be overcome by human effort.)
-To such unique individuals, however, God grants special grace to “achieve salvation” if they are striving for God to the best of their ability within their limited understanding (apparently based on Romans 2:12-16.)
-However, such a compromise necessarily excludes those who, having heard the claims of Catholicism, reject many of its beliefs and traditions, even if they choose to submit to the Lord Jesus and follow His teachings without becoming Catholic.
-The Catechism entry immediately before the one just quoted makes such a conclusion undeniable and unavoidable.
+Both of these situations may come under the heading of a unique Catholic concept described as “Invincible Ignorance”—In other words, their lack of understanding cannot be overcome by mere human effort.
+To such unique individuals, however, God may grant special grace to “achieve salvation” if they are striving for God to the best of their ability within their limited understanding (apparently, partially based on Romans 2:12-16 / quoted below.)
+However, such a compromise seems to exclude those who, having heard the claims of Catholicism, reject many of its beliefs and traditions, even if they choose to submit to the Lord Jesus and follow His teachings without becoming Catholic.
+The Catechism entry that comes immediately before the one just quoted makes such a conclusion unavoidable.
 Read it carefully.

 “Basing itself on Scripture and Tradition, the Council teaches that the Church, a pilgrim now on earth, is necessary for salvation: the one Christ is the mediator and the way of salvation; he is present to us in his body which is the Church.
 He himself explicitly asserted the necessity of faith and Baptism, and thereby affirmed at the same time the necessity of the Church which men enter through Baptism as through a door.
 Hence they could not be saved who, knowing that the Catholic Church was founded as necessary by God through Christ, would refuse to enter it or to remain in it.”
 (CCC 846)